rawmind0/alpine-nginx/README.md

 ### Default Configuration

-nginx is installed with the default configuration:
+Nginx is installed with the default configuration (env vars):

 - SERVICE_HOME
 ```